mcwdsi/OMRSE/README.md

 Monthly meetings occur on the first Wednesday of each month at 10:00 ET and last one hour
 Agenda: https://docs.google.com/document/d/1UUD-53SaioJO7btrs8ie3yjFYJIF6HV3RUU3A7A_w2Y/edit#

+## Previously known as the Ontology of Medically Related Social Entities

 ## Projects and ontologies that use OMRSE

 [Apollo Structured Vocabulary](https://github.com/ApolloDev)